maurodch/mbqd-website/content/teaching/2021-QC-and-QI/index.md

 - Quantum computing hardware overview
 - Quantum information theory: basic concepts

-Dates and time: Mondays 14-16h, online on zoom (link will we provided in the exercise group system)
+Dates and time: Mondays 14-16h, online on zoom (link will we provided in the exercise group system), Tutorials: Wedneday and Thursday afternoon

 Courese requirements: Basics knowledge of quantum mechanics (Theoretical Physics IV) and basic programming skills are required.